apache/hudi/website/docs/quick-start-guide.md

 ## Streaming writers
 ### Hudi Streamer
-Hudi provides a ingestion tool to assist with ingesting data into hudi from various different sources in a streaming manner.
+Hudi provides an ingestion tool - HoodieStreamer, to assist with ingesting data into Hudi from various different sources in a streaming manner.
 This has lot of niceties like auto checkpointing, schema enforcement via schema provider, transformation support and so on.
 Please refer to [here](/docs/next/hoodie_streaming_ingestion#hudi-streamer) for more info.

 ### Structured Streaming

 Hudi supports Spark Structured Streaming reads and writes as well.
-Please refer to [here](/docs/next/hoodie_streaming_ingestion#streaming-write) for more info.
+Please refer to [here](/docs/next/hoodie_streaming_ingestion#structured-streaming) for more info.

 ## More of Spark SQL

-For advanced usage of spark SQL, please refer to [Spark SQL DDL reference guide](/docs/next/sql_ddl) and [Spark SQL DML refernece guide](/docs/next/sql_dml).
+For advanced usage of spark SQL, please refer to [Spark SQL DDL](/docs/next/sql_ddl) and [Spark SQL DML](/docs/next/sql_dml) reference guides.

 ### Alter tables
 For alter table commands, check out [this](/docs/next/sql_ddl#spark-alter-table).